ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

 - Depending on the width of the spare, a spacer may be needed to elevate the cargo deck to be level with the top of the tire.

-- The mount can be made in a specific color and material upon [request](mailto:support@ansonliu.com).
+- The product will be made in a random color (probably black).
+Specific color is available upon [request](mailto:support@ansonliu.com).

 - 🇺🇸 Made in the USA.